cesanta/mongoose/examples/device-dashboard/README.md

 into an embedded device and provide a complete device dashboard with the following features:

+- Authentication: login-protected dashboard
 - Multiple logins with different permissions (admin and user)
-- Login screen for non-authenticated connections
-- A [preact](https://preactjs.com/)-based dashboard with multiple pages
-- Web UI is fully embedded into the server/firmware binary, and does not need a filesystem to serve it
+- Web UI is fully embedded into the server/firmware binary, and does not need a filesystem to serve it.
+UI is resilient to FS problems
 - View and change server settings
 - All changes are propagates to all connected clients
 - Live interactive chat that demonstrates bi-directional data exchange

 # Screenshots